Welcome to Lucy Jo Home! Thank you for visiting!

 After graduations, we headed to the midwest where Cody now works as a welding engineer.
 We added Maurie and Brooklyn to the family in quick succession, bought a home and enjoy life in Wisconsin, despite it being far from all our extended family.
 We have wonderful friends here and feel very blessed.

 I graduated from Brigham Young University-Idaho with a degree in English Education Composite (Composite just means I took more English courses instead of having a different major).
 I taught high school, middle school and elementary school and then eventually landed at BYU-Idaho, again, this time as an instructor.
 While I taught at the university, I earned a Master’s degree in English literature.
 My thesis was a collection of poetry about being a woman.
-I will be sharing my poetry with you periodically, along with other writing that I am working.
+I will be sharing my poetry with you periodically, my thoughts about teaching and education, along with other writing pieces.

 My interest in the arts has always been a passion–interior design and photography are my artistic outlets.
 Enjoy posts on improving your home and follow my photography adventures.

 Please stay awhile.
-I am so excited to get to know you and call you friend!
+I am so excited to know you and call you friend!

 Let me know if you have any questions, or would like to collaborate at firstname.lastname@example.org.